electionmecca/scrapy/README.md

 ## The Beginnings of Some Hefty Scraping
 * This is my collection of web scraping projects, right now entirely through the Scrapy framework.
-* Currently all the projects are other people's work, though there will be personalized touches in the future.
-The project is almost entirely via Scrapy regardless.
+* All of these projects are from others, to be joined by additional projects of my own soon.
 * All scraped websites will be with the aim of gathering data for the still-fetal [Election Mecca](http://electionmecca.com), which will primarily focus on polical prediction market data.

 ## Future Scraping Aspirations